katrienantonio/PE-pricing-analytics/README.md

 ## Set-up

 You should nstall and load the packages that will be used throughout the workshop.
 You can use the following instructions to install (if necessary) and load the packages.
+These instructions are also available in `prework_installation_packages.R` from the `scripts` folder.

 ```{r, eval=TRUE}
 packages <- c("tidyverse", "mgcv", "evtree", "classInt", "rgdal", "RColorBrewer", "grid", "gridExtra", "visreg", "sf", "tmap", "rgeos", "mapview", "leaflet")